rajbot/ranchtronix/_posts/2005-12-03-MaxMspWishlist.md

 * in new object list, should be able to type full name, not just first character
 * in new object list, scroll wheel should work when focused on category list
 * keyboard accelerator for "Save As"
-* cut and paste from Max window
+* copy and paste error messages from Max window!
 * ability to make Max window stay on top
 * U hop when wires cross over each other but aren't connected like in a schematic (or change colours)
 * show object description in new object list